rohitkjohnedu/my_yade/README.rst

 **Implementation status**

 - cmake and yade compilation ok with default cmake options
+- futurize stage 1 done (with unicode_literals enabled everywhere to prepare Python3)
+- fixes to stage 1 that allows launching yade with python2.7

 **Known bugs/todos**

 - update CMakeLists.txt to make python3 and python2 optional (and one of them at least is necessary)
 - pygts may not compile
 - python3-bibtex package doesn't exist, and underlying _bibtex python module will not be found.
 As a result, the doc will not compile.
 We may use another python bibtex parser or use sphinxcontrib-bibtex: https://sphinxcontrib-bibtex.readthedocs.io/en/latest/usage.html
+- switch std:string to std:wstring